MolSSI/QCFractalDashboard/README.md

 # MolSSI QCArchive Dashboard

-This application is a results Dashboard for QCArchive projects.
+This application is a Dashboard for the QCArchive/QCFractal database.

 <br />